Pattycake125/GiphySearch/README.md

-## Giphy search page for Coding Boot Camp @ Rutgers!
+## Giphy Search page for Coding Boot Camp @ Rutgers!

 -This is week 6 homework and hopefully approaching "Portfolio Quality".